 Beka & Mick at Ohrid 2005

 Mick finally continued to Manchester with Beka joining him two weeks later.
 Here they spent two months together during which time they continued to travel and explore UK; & its pubs.
-At the end of 1984, Beka returned home, and after Mick departed to Sri Lanka in early 1985 they unfortunately slowly drifted apart.
+At the end of 1984, Beka returned home, and after Mick started to work in early 1985 they unfortunately slowly drifted apart.

 Beka & Mick today